 Recycle bins and the environment

-Recycle bins: At Waster we talk about boosting recycling and decreasing waste (through recycle bins) going to landfill everyday.
+Recycle bins: At Waster, we talk about boosting recycling and decreasing waste (through recycling bins) in Australia going to landfill every day.
 We asked ourselves today if a clean environment is an actual human right or whether it is just a nice thing to have?
-The United Nations has been the key driver to a definition of environmental human rights – though the process has been slower than those for other human rights – and in fact they still are not enshrined.
+The United Nations has been the key driver to a definition of environmental human rights, though the process has been slower than those for other human rights.
+And in fact, they still are not enshrined.

-Of course – in Australia, we are lucky to live in a country with amazing natural resources and a clean environment such as air and water quality – alongside the availability of various waste management and recycling bin services.
+Of course, in Australia, we are lucky to live in a country with amazing natural resources and a clean environment such as air and water quality – alongside the availability of various waste management and recycling bin services.

-In other countries – they are not so lucky.
-However, it is not possible to think that just because we have recycle bins Australia services (such as recycle bins NSW) we are immune to what happens in the rest of the world.
+In other countries, they are not so lucky.
+However, it is not possible to think that just because we have recycling bin services in Australia (such as recycle bins NSW), we are immune to what happens in the rest of the world.

-The world is one when it comes to recycle bins and the environment
+The world is one when it comes to recycling bins and the environment

-We have covered in other blogs how the world really is one – and hence any recycle bins programme and recycle bin options would have to be implemented on an international level.
+We have covered in other blogs how the world really is one.
+Hence, any recycle bins programme and recycle bin options would have to be implemented on an international level.

 This means that a local rubbish tipping problem will very quickly become an international one.
 See our blogs on the horrendous and hard to believe scale of the Great Pacific Garbage Patch.

-The other thing to be remembered is that we live in one single eco-system called the earth – and pollution when it enters the food chain – such as a fish eating microplastics in the middle of the ocean can have far reaching impact in many parts of the earth,
+The other thing to be remembered is that we live in one single eco-system called the earth.
+When pollution enters the food chain, such as a fish-eating microplastics in the middle of the ocean, it can have a far-reaching impact in many parts of the earth.

 Recycle bins – can recycling play part in delivering a clean environment for the future?